NattpkJsw/real-world-api-go/README.md

 # How it works

+I develop the application follow the requirement [Backend specs](https://realworld-docs.netlify.app/docs/specs/backend-specs/introduction).
 My system leverages the principles of hexagonal architecture to achieve a robust and flexible design.
 At its core, hexagonal architecture emphasizes a clear separation between the core business logic and external dependencies.
 This clear separation allows developers to focus on specific concerns without becoming tightly coupled to other parts of the system.

 # Getting started